Joon-Klaps/Int_Bioinf/README.md

 ```bash
 perl ./TSS/cluster_tss.pl  --tss enriched_cutoff10.gtf --cutoff  5 --out enriched_cutoff_10_cluster_5.gtf
 ```
+cutoff: maximal bp distance for TSS to be clustered as one.
 This script combines TSS within 5bp into 1 TSS.
 A cutoff of 5 was used in the paper and seems accurate.